PS Form 3624: Nonprofit Mailing Application

 Required Documentation

-Your PS Form 3624 application must include: your IRS determination letter (for 501(c)(3) status), articles of incorporation or charter, a description of your organization's activities and purposes, financial statements showing sources of income, and a sample of the type of mail you intend to send at non-profit rates.
+Your application package must include: IRS determination letter confirming 501(c)(3) status, articles of incorporation or organizational charter, a description of your organization's primary activities, financial statements showing sources of income, and a sample of the mail type you intend to send at nonprofit rates.

 Processing Timeline